What are dehumidifier bags and can they help to tackle moisture in your home on a budget?

 Best overall

 If you're looking for a dehumidifier that's large enough to hold at least 16L of water, sleek, space-saving, and will dry your laundry, the Avalla X-150 is your perfect match.
-Rated the overall best on our list, this machine left the air in our home clean and moisture-free.
+Rated the best on our list, this machine left the air in our home clean and moisture-free.

 Best for ease of use

-The MeacoDry Arete One is an all-around great dehumidifier.
-It's simple, easy to use, great for families with little ones, and quiet.
+Our MeacoDry Arete One review found this to be an all-around great dehumidifier.
+It's simple, easy to use, and quiet for families with little ones.
 It even has a laundry mode, handling your home's moisture and wet clothes.

 Best for damp areas

 A wet, damp room is the worst, but thanks to this Pro Breeze model being able to hold a large capacity of 5.5L of water, removing 20L per day, your room will be left clean and moisture-free.
-This dehumidifier also has many cool features that are worth checking out.

-Though dehumidifier bags are safe to use in the home, you may want to be cautious with them around little ones.
 James explains, “Although the silica gel is usually non-toxic, it can be a choking hazard, particularly for small children and animals.
 As such, the bags should also be in a space that is out of reach of animals and children.”
+And curious pets.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.